Help is here. Feeding Therapy by Zier Institute

 Karen and Chrystal collaborate on treatments, methodologies and intervention plans.
 Karen provides in-person feeding therapy treatment in Chicago as well as online therapy options for out of state clients.

 Looking at Feeding Through a Developmental Lens

 Eating is complex!
 It involves our body’s organs, muscles, and sensory systems.
 Mealtimes are highly social experiences.
 ‘Picky eating or ‘Refusal to eat’ is described; however, it can result from many different factors, not behavior problems.

 Our Feeding Therapy includes but is not limited to:

 - Guidance for peaceful mealtimes with anxious eaters

 - Support for children and adolescents with a diagnosis of ARFID

-- Support to help children with sensory feeding challenges
+- Support to help children with sensory and motor feeding challenges

 Nutrition is a primary concern for parents of picky eaters.
 Can a specific brand of Mac n’ Cheese, chicken nuggets, or crackers provide the nutrition they need to grow and thrive?
-We help calm the expectations of parents while motivating children with new foods they may enjoy.
+We help calm parents’ expectations while motivating children with new foods they may enjoy.